HussainAther/philosophy/causality/contextualemergence.md

 Mental causation is a horizontal relation between previous and future mental states with effectiveness given by the vertical relation (the downward relation of neural states from higher-level mental constraints).
-Psychophysical neutral elementary entitres are composed to sets of such entities that depend on the composition of these sets in a way they acquire mental or physical properties.
+Psychophysical neutral elementary entities are composed to sets of such entities that depend on the composition of these sets in a way they acquire mental or physical properties.
 The psychophysically neutral domain does not have elementary entiteis waiting to be composed, but, rather, has one overarching whole to be decomposed into its parts.
 The mental and material from a psychophysicall neutral whole causes a contextual emergence